Ipl-Abe/gazebo_simulation_ros/README.md

 # gazebo_simulation_ros
-A sample project for gazebo simulation with ros1
+A sample project for gazebo simulation with ros noetic